Warkanlock/warkanlock.github.io/_posts/2024-01-24-how-much-is-too-much.md

 It's like watching a bunch of mathematicians trying to prove the Pythagorean theorem over and over again.

-Everything of this reminds me of Jacques Ellul's insights in ["The Technological Society"](https://en.wikipedia.org/wiki/The_Technological_Society).
+This reminds me of Jacques Ellul's insights in ["The Technological Society"](https://en.wikipedia.org/wiki/The_Technological_Society).

 In a way, we've got a bunch of builders, each claiming they've invented a new type of nail when we really need someone to figure out a better way to build houses.
 Focus, for example, [in the complete dumpster fire of the scientific journal academia.](https://pubmed.ncbi.nlm.nih.gov/22301307/)

 Might now be stuck in this loop of reinventing the wheel, not because we need a new wheel, but because creating it gives us a sense of accomplishment.
 Which it’s ironic.

-We can now claim LLMs were one of the latest “achievement of the technological society” when, in reality, [it was proved by Shannon in 1948 that English, and almost any human language, was largely predictable.](https://www.lesswrong.com/posts/Y7WP47tL9zQwkLTqZ/a-conceptual-precursor-to-today-s-language-machines-shannon) Strictly not the same as having a chat that does stuff for you, I know, and I get the point of modern language models, but still:
+We can now claim LLMs were one of the latest “achievement of the technological society” when, in reality, [it was proved by Shannon in 1948 that English, and almost any human language, was largely predictable.](https://www.lesswrong.com/posts/Y7WP47tL9zQwkLTqZ/a-conceptual-precursor-to-today-s-language-machines-shannon) Strictly not the same as having a chat that does stuff for you, I know, I get the point of modern language models, but still:

 - The core of this idea came in 1948
 - In 1958 the perceptron.
-- In 1966, we saw the first (and really advanced for the time) chatbot.
+- In 1966, we saw the first (and advanced for the time) chatbot.

 I could continue.
 However, the point is to ask one simple question: ***What happened then?***